Karl Carstens

 Karl Carstens (/de/; 14 December 1914 – 30 May 1992) was a German politician.
 He served as the president of West Germany from 1979 to 1984.

 Early life and education

 Carstens was born in the City of Bremen, the son of a commercial school teacher, who had been killed at the Western Front of World War I shortly before his birth.
-He studied law and political science at the universities of Frankfurt, Dijon, Munich, Königsberg, and Hamburg from 1933 to 1936, gaining a doctorate in 1938 and taking the Second Staatsexamen degree in 1939.
-In 1949 he also received a Master of Laws (LL.M.) degree from Yale Law School.
+He studied law and political science at Goethe University Frankfurt, the University of Dijon, the Ludwig-Maximilians-Universität München, the University of Königsberg, and the University of Hamburg from 1933 to 1936, obtaining a doctorate in 1938 and taking the Second Staatsexamen degree in 1939.
+In 1949, he also received a Master of Laws (LL.M.) degree from Yale Law School.